Hlawutelo/week7a-python/README.md

 # week7a-python

-# Please open the code file using jupyter notebook, vscode, colab research google or anaconda app tools to visualize data
+# After Git clone you can Open the code file using jupyter notebook, vscode, colab research google or anaconda app tools to visualize data

 Analyzing Data with Pandas and Visualizing Results with Matplotlib Description